WICG/client-hints-infrastructure/README.md

-Client Hints is a content negotiation mechanism that enables negotiation of various details about the user's device, conditions and preferences from the client to the server, so that the server is able to pick a resources that's the best fit for the user in his current situation.
-At the same time, exposing those details to servers can increase their ability to passively fingerprint users without their consent, which is something we would prefer to avoid.
+Client Hints is a content negotiation mechanism that enables the client to send various details about the user's device, conditions and preferences to the server.
+It enables the server to pick a resource that's the best fit for the user in his current situation, to improve the user's performance or experience.

+At the same time, exposing those details to servers can increase their ability to passively fingerprint users without their consent, which is something we need to avoid.
 Therefore Client Hints is created as an opt-in mechanism, where if the server intends to use those hints, it needs to actively request for them.

 This document outlines the Client Hints infrastructure, explains it at a higher level and points to the various specification and draft proposals in which it is officially defined.
-This document does not describe the various features and hints which rely on the infrastructure.
+At the same time, it does not describe the various features and hints which rely on the infrastructure.
 They will be defined in their respective specifications.

 # Why conneg?

-When we need to choose for a solution that will provide alternative resources to the user's browser based on various factors, we are faced with a design
+When we need to choose a solution that will provide alternative resources to the user's browser based on various factors, we are faced with a design
 dillema: We can provide the browser with a list of all potential URLs and let the browser choose the best one, or we can use **content negotiation** and pick